On a C*-Diagonal Generated by the Toric Code: The toric code model: A short review

 where $\rho$ and $\tilde \rho$ are finite continuous and non self-intersecting paths on $\Ll$ and $\tilde \Ll$, respectively.
 Note that the ribbon operators are also symmetries and, when $\rho$ and $\tilde \rho$ reduce to just one edge, the ribbon operators reduce to the generators $\sigma_e^x$ and $\sigma_e^z$ of $\Aa$.
 Consequently, the ribbon operators generate the quasi-local algebra $\Aa$.
 Furthermore, if $\partial \rho$ and $\partial \tilde \rho$ denote the sets of the end vertices of the paths, then the ribbon operators enter into the following relations with the star and face operators:

 The net of local Hamiltonians for the toric code \cite{KitaevAOP2003} is constructed from the commuting projections

 as

 The inner-limit derivation corresponding to $\{H_\Lambda\}$ generates a strongly-continuous one-parameter group of automorphisms over $\Aa$.
-The spectrum of each $H_\Lambda$ is positive and includes $0$.
+The spectrum of each $H_\Lambda$, as an element of $\Aa_\Lambda$, is positive and includes $0$.
 The spectral projection corresponding to that lowest eigenvalue can be written for each $\Lambda$ as

 This defines a net $\{P_\Lambda\}_{\Lambda\in \Kk(E)}$ of local \emph{frustration-free} proper projections on the $AF$-algebra $\Aa$ in the sense of \cite[Definition 2.2]{DET1}.
 Their key property is that $P_\Lambda \leq P_{\Lambda'}$ for any pair $\Lambda \geq \Lambda' \in \Kk(E)$.
 We will use both $\{H_\Lambda\}$ and $\{P_\Lambda\}$ interchangeably to encode the Kitaev model.